 Short-term Care: Rehospitalizations

-This metric measures the number of rehospitalizations per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the health of residents.
+This datapoint measures the number of times residents are rehospitalized per thousand days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to assess short-term care.
+This is the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is typically a correlation between keeping patients out of the emergency room and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with ADL's generally correlates with better rehabilitation.
+This tells you the percent of short-term patients who saw functional improvements, such as with activities of daily living.
+High levels of independence with ADL's typically correlates with superior rehabilitation services.

 - St Croix Regional Medical CenterCritical Access Hospitals 0.49 miles away235 State Street Saint Croix Falls Wisconsin 54024Voluntary non-profit - Private(715) 483-0556